yiheng-zhu/ULDNA/README.md

     (c) Install HHblits software, see details in https://github.com/soedinglab/hh-suite/wiki#hh-suite-databases.
     (d) Download Uniclust30 database, see details in https://gwdu111.gwdg.de/~compbiol/uniclust/2023_02/.

+2. Prediction
+   We use the downloaded model to predict DNA bindings sites from protein sequences.
+   (a) Download models from https://csbioinformatics.njust.edu.cn/uldna/model.zip.
+   (b) Python ./testing/test_model.py test_file model_type threshold
+       e.g., python test_model.py test.fasta PDNA-543 0.5
+   * we provide two models which are trained on PDNA-543 and PDNA-335 datasets, respectively, see details in ./model/
+   * The ULDNA Model only accepts proteins with a length less than 1000.
+If the length of the query protein sequence is larger than 1000, please split it into multiple protein sequences.

 3. Training models (Optional)
     (a) Extract feature embeddings from ESM2 transformer
     python Extract_FE_ESM2.py ESM_Model_Name Sequence_File Feature_Embedding_Dir --repr_layers layer_number --include per_tok